 How to claim housing loan interest on this partly let out property?
 The home loan interest amount can be apportioned (shared) between the let-out portion and SOP.

 For Example : Mr Kejriwal owns a Duplex Flat in New Delhi, which has two floors with separate entry for each floor.
 He has given one floor on rent and another one is self-occupied by him.
 His housing loan interest amount is Rs 5 Lakh in a Financial Year.
 Can he claim interest amount for let-out and self-occupied portions separately?

 The answer is, YES.
 The property is treated as 50% let-out and 50% as SOP.
 The total interest amount has to be divided equally i.e., Rs 2.5 Lakh per portion.

-The maximum interest amount that he can claim u/s 24 (b) for self occupied property is Rs 2 Lakh only.
+The maximum interest amount that he can claim u/s 24 (b) for self occupied property & Let-out portion is Rs 2 Lakh only.
 So, out of Rs 2.5 Lakh, he can only claim Rs 2 Lakh as tax deduction.

 There is no maximum ceiling limit (on interest amount) for Let-out portion.
 So, He can go ahead and claim the entire Rs 2.5 Lakh as tax deduction.

 (Kindly note that the apportionment of the interest amount can be done based on plinth area (or) built-up floor area (or) any other reasonable basis).